micmejia/bible-dump/AMPC/Colossians/Col 1.md

-Him we preach _and_ proclaim, warning _and_ admonishing everyone and instructing everyone in all wisdom ([^y]comprehensive insight into the ways and purposes of God), that we may present every person mature (full-grown, fully initiated, complete, and perfect) in Christ (the Anointed One).
+Him we preach _and_ proclaim, warning _and_ admonishing everyone and instructing everyone in all wisdom (comprehensive insight into the ways and purposes of God), that we may present every person mature (full-grown, fully initiated, complete, and perfect) in Christ (the Anointed One).